BigPolarBear1/factorization/README.md

 Update: Good day.
 My mood is better today.
 I implemented some code that will calculate new roots and a k value (as in x^2+yx-Nk) such that a pair of smooths with distinct coefficient can be made to share the same coefficient (prerequisite for NFS).
 This code works for two smooths all the time.. now I need to generalize that same math so it works for an arbitrary number of smooths.
 Which should be straightforward enough.
 Once that is done..
 I'll upload a PoC and the dominoes should start falling quickly.
 I don't understand this.. getting ignored like this.
 It doesnt matter bc once I succeed I will make sure everyone knows, and I'm super close now.

+Update: I struggled a bit trying to go from 2 smooths and using that k-variable to get similar coefficients to 3 smooths.. but almost there now, its definitely possible just using quadratics, its just that these numbers get large really fast which is why it was giving me such a headache.. then from 3 smooths to an arbitrary number of smooths should follow from those results.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>